-Dr Alan Billings has been a Board member of the Youth Justice Board for England and Wales, which oversees the work of the criminal justice system for the under-18s.
-He is also a former member of the England Committee of the Big Lottery Fund and Director of the Centre for Ethics and Religion at Lancaster University.
+Dr Alan Billings has been a board member of the Youth Justice Board for England and Wales, which oversees the work of the criminal justice system for the under-18s.
+He's also a former member of the England Committee of the Big Lottery Fund and director of the Centre for Ethics and Religion at Lancaster University.

-Dr Billings was Deputy Leader of Sheffield City Council and a Councillor for the Walkley Ward in 1980.
-He also served as a Church of England Parish Priest in four parishes, including spells in inner-city Sheffield and in the mining community of Beighton.
-He has also trained clergy at two theological colleges - Ripon College, Cuddesdon, Oxford (Anglican) and The Queen's College, Birmingham (Ecumenical).
+Dr Billings was Deputy Leader of Sheffield City Council and a councillor for the Walkley ward in 1980.
+He also served as a Church of England parish priest in four parishes, including spells in inner-city Sheffield and in the mining community of Beighton.
+He's also trained clergy at two theological colleges - Ripon College, Cuddesdon, Oxford (Anglican) and The Queen's College, Birmingham (Ecumenical).

 Meetings, agendas and documents

-- Access South Yorkshire Police and Crime Panel meetings, minutes and agendas.
+- South Yorkshire Police and Crime Panel meetings, minutes and agendas.

-- Watch South Yorkshire Police and Crime Panel webcasts.
+- South Yorkshire Police and Crime Panel webcasts.

-The agenda papers for the Police and Crime Panel meetings are published 5 working days in advance.
+The agenda papers for the Police and Crime Panel meetings are published five working days in advance.

-There is a Special Responsibility Allowance (SRA) paid to the Chair of £5,350 per annum and to the Vice-Chair - £2,675 per annum.
+There's a special responsibility allowance (SRA) paid to the chair of £5350 per annum and to the vice-chair of £2675 per annum.
 This was approved by the Police and Crime Panel in December 2018.

-View our panel arrangements (paragraphs 14 and 15)
+View the panel arrangements (paragraphs 14 and 15).

-Appointed Members of the Police and Crime Panel must observe the Code of Conduct of his or her local authority and any related protocols as agreed by the PCP.
-Co-opted (Independent) Members must observe the Code of Conduct of the host authority (Barnsley MBC) and any related protocols as agreed by the PCP.
+Appointed members of the Police and Crime Panel must observe the code of conduct of their local authority and any related protocols as agreed by the PCP.
+Co-opted (independent) members must observe the code of conduct of the host authority (Barnsley MBC) and any related protocols as agreed by the PCP.

-Members of the PCP complete Declarations of Interest within their own local authorities and these are utilised for the Police and Crime Panel.
-Find out more about our Members' declarations of interests.
+Members of the PCP complete declarations of interest within their own local authorities and these are utilised for the Police and Crime Panel.
+Read our members' declarations of interests.

 If you wish to make a complaint about a member of the Police and Crime Panel contact us online or write to: Monitoring Officer, Barnsley MBC, Town Hall, Barnsley, S70 2TA.